 Extracted from flowering tops of the plant, Lavender is probably the most versatile of all essential oils.
-It has anti-inflammatory, anti-bacterial, anti-fungal, and antiseptic properties.
+It has anti-inflammatory, antibacterial, antiviral, antifungal, and antiseptic properties.
 Lavender is believed to stimulate the immune system to promote healing and ease inflammation.
 Lavender tones the skin and is useful for acne, oily skin, burns, sunburn, wounds, eczema, psoriasis, and insect bites.

 In hair care, lavender helps balance oily or dry hair and scalp, soothes irritated scalp and stimulates the hair follicles to help foster hair growth.
 Lavender is often paired with rosemary in hair care formulas.
 Their synergistic properties are great for hair care.

 Aromatherapy Properties: Lavender, associated with feelings of contentment, helps improve mood and relieve tension with its soothing, calming, and harmonizing effect on the nerves.
 It is effective for headaches, migraines, nausea, and insomnia.
 Its floral and woody fragrance is great for stress relief, general relaxation, and possibly even mild pain relief.

 Lavender can deodorize stale air and help promote relaxed breathing.
 Due to its calming properties, many aromatherapists suggest a spritz of Lavender water on bed linens or a dab of lavender essential oil on the wrist for a relaxing and soothing sleep.

 Pregnancy & Children: We do not provide information on the safety of essential oils during Pregnancy or for use in Children because the available information is very ambiguous and often contradictory.
 If you’re interested in using essential oils during pregnancy or with young children please do your own research and consult your doctor, midwife, or health care professional before use.